tekartik/sembast.dart/sembast_web/README.md

 ## How it works

-Like sembast the whole database is loaded into memory.
+Like sembast the whole database is loaded into memory from indexeddb.
+It notifies cross tabs using localStorage. data is incrementally updated from indexeddb.
+If a transaction is ran after some changes happens, new data is loaded and transaction is ran again.